antidot-framework/antidot-docs/docs/README.md

 ### Running PHP build in web server

-PHP provides us a built in web server witch is cool for development purposes
+PHP provides us a built-in web server which is cool for development purposes

 ````bash
 php -S 127.0.0.1 -t public